postcss/postcss-cli/README.md

 If there are multiple input files, the --dir or --replace option must be passed.

-Input files may contain globs.
-If you pass an input directory, it will process all files in the directory and any subdirectories.
+Input files may contain globs (ie: src/**/*.css).
+If you pass an input directory, it will process all files in the directory and any subdirectories, respecting the glob pattern.
 ```

 > ℹ️ More details on custom parsers, stringifiers and syntaxes, can be found [here](https://github.com/postcss/postcss#syntaxes).